 - It gives you a strong position to fight for your ex if you want to later.

-If you follow and stick to it and use the time correctly, then no contact works just fine.
+If you follow and stick to it and use the time correctly, then it works just fine.

 You will enjoy the following benefits and more: